Category Archives: Jordanian Royals

 Photo Credit – http://www.arabiaweddings.com

 The Muslim wedding ceremony is known as a nikah.
 On the wedding day, the bride and groom are seated in different rooms accompanied by close friends and family.
-A nikha namah (marriage contract) is presented containing the conditions of the marriage as well as the agreed mahr (mandatory gift promised to the bride by the groom).
+A nikha namah (marriage contract) is presented containing the conditions of the marriage and the agreed mahr (mandatory gift promised to the bride by the groom).
 An imam (Muslim worship leader) or any male knowledgeable in Islam is qualified to perform this ceremony, which involves proposing the wedding match to both parties and announcing their acceptance.
 Abdullah and Rania’s marriage was performed by King Hussein.

 After the marriage, the newlyweds toured the streets of Amman in an open convertible decorated with flowers and bows as they waved at cheering crowds.